 Celebrating 25 Years of Resource Enhancement and Protection:

-In its 25 years, REAP has benefited every county in Iowa by supporting 14,535 projects.
-REAP has funded these projects with $264 million in state investments, leveraging two to three times the amount in private, local and federal dollars.
+In its 25 years, REAP has benefited every county in Iowa by supporting more than 14,535 projects.
+REAP has funded these projects with over $300 million in state investments, leveraging two to three times the amount in private, local and federal dollars.

 Collectively, these projects have improved the quality of life for all Iowans with better soil and water quality; added outdoor recreation opportunities; sustained economic development; enhanced knowledge and understanding of our ecological and environmental assets, and preservation of our cultural and historic treasures.

-Throughout this year we will be highlighting 25 stories showcasing REAP successes.
-These stories will be available on a special 25th Anniversary website: www.iowadnr.gov/REAP25.
-Furthermore, there will be additional education and outreach about REAP on the DNR’s Social Media.
+Throughout 2015 we highlighted 25 stories showcasing REAP successes.
+These stories are available on a special 25th Anniversary website: www.iowadnr.gov/REAP25.